Qiskit/samplomatic/README.md

 ### Pre-commit Hooks

-It is required that all contributers install and use `pre-commit` to ensure code quality and consistency in this library.
+It is recommended that contributers install and use `pre-commit` to ensure code quality and consistency in this library.
 It automatically runs linters and formatters on staged files during `git commit`.

 1. Install the hooks defined in the .pre-commit-config.yaml file: